-(a) An employee who is called into a meeting that could reasonably result in a written warning or more serious discipline will be advised, at least 24 hours in advance, of her/his right to have a shop steward present, providing that this does not result in an undue delay of the appropriate action being taken.
+(a) An employee who is called into a meeting that could reasonably result in a written warning or more serious discipline will be advised, of the purpose of the meeting, at least 24 hours in advance and of their right to have a shop steward present, providing that this does not result in an undue delay of the appropriate action being taken.

-- (b) A steward who is called into a meeting that could reasonably result in a written warning or more serious discipline will be advised, at least 24 hours in advance, or his/her right to have a union staff representative present, providing that this does not result in an undue delay of the appropriate action being taken. - (c) This provision shall not apply to those discussions that are of an operational nature and do not involve disciplinary action.
+(b) A steward who is called into a meeting that could reasonably result in a written warning or more serious discipline will be advised, at least 24 hours in advance, or their right to have a union staff representative present, providing that this does not result in an undue delay of the appropriate action being taken.

+(c) This provision shall not apply to those discussions that are of an operational nature and do not involve disciplinary action.